Northern shoveler

-The northern shoveler (/ˈʃʌvələr/; Spatula clypeata), known simply in Britain as the shoveler, is a common and widespread duck.
-It breeds in northern areas of Europe and across the Palearctic and across most of North America, wintering in southern Europe, the Indian subcontinent, Southeast Asia, Central, the Caribbean, and northern South America.
+The northern shoveler (/ˈʃʌvələr/; Spatula clypeata), often known simply as the shoveler where other related species do not occur, is a common and widespread duck.
+It breeds in northern areas of Europe and throughout the Palearctic and across most of North America, and winters in southern Europe, the Indian subcontinent, Southeast Asia, Central America, the Caribbean, and northern South America.
 It is a rare vagrant to Australia.
 In North America, it breeds along the southern edge of Hudson Bay and west of this body of water, and as far south as the Great Lakes west to Colorado, Nevada, and Oregon.

 The northern shoveler is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 The conservation status of this bird is Least Concern.

 Taxonomy

-The northern shoveler was first formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
+The Northern Shoveler was first formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 He introduced the binomial name Anas clypeata.
-A molecular phylogentic study comparing mitochondrial DNA sequences published in 2009 found that the genus Anas, as then defined, was non-monophyletic.
-The genus was subsequently split into four monophyletic genera with ten species including the northern shoveler moved into the resurrected genus Spatula.
+A molecular phylogentic study comparing mitochondrial DNA sequences published in 2009 found that the genus Anas, as defined at the time, was non-monophyletic.
+The genus was subsequently split into four monophyletic genera with ten species including the northern shoveler moved to the revived genus Spatula.
 This genus had been originally proposed by the German zoologist Friedrich Boie in 1822.
 The name Spatula is the Latin for a "spoon" or "spatula".
 The specific epithet is derived from Latin clypeata, "shield-bearing" (from clypeus, "shield").

-No living subspecies are accepted today.
+No living subspecies are recognised today.
 Fossil bones of a very similar duck have been found in Early Pleistocene deposits at Dursunlu, Turkey.
-It is unresolved, however, how these birds were related to the northern shoveler of today; i.e., whether the differences noted were due to being a related species or paleosubspecies, or attributable to individual variation.
+However, it is not clear how these birds were related to the northern shoveler of today, whether the differences observed are due to being a related species or paleosubspecies, or attributable to individual variation.

 Description

 This species is unmistakable in the northern hemisphere due to its large spatulate bill.
-The breeding drake has an iridescent dark green head, white breast and chestnut belly and flanks.
+The breeding drake has an iridescent dark green head, though less intensely iridescent than a drake mallard's head and appearing black at distance or in poor light, white breast and chestnut belly and flanks, and a black or very dark grey bill.
 In flight, pale blue forewing feathers are revealed, separated from the green speculum by a white border.
-In early fall the male will have a white crescent on each side of the face.
-In non-breeding (eclipse) plumage, the drake resembles the female.
+In early autumn the male has a white crescent on each side of the face.
+In non-breeding eclipse plumage, the drake resembles the female, except retains the pale blue forewing.

-The female is a drab mottled brown like other dabblers, with plumage much like a female mallard, but easily distinguished by the long broad bill, which is gray tinged with orange on cutting edge and lower mandible.
-The female's forewing is gray.
+The female is a dull mottled brown like other dabbling ducks, with a plumage similar to that of a female mallard, but easily distinguished by the long broad bill, which is grey tinged with orange on cutting edge and lower mandible.
+The female's forewing is grey.